carly-lee/TIL/README.md

 # Today I Learned

-These are my study notes.
+These are just my study notes.
-It will be about various subject but mostly front-end development.
+It will be about various subjects but mostly software development.